c-m-green/pitch-converter/README.md

 Ever wanted to encode a message in music and then decipher it?
 Want to store snarky messages in your songs?
 Feel like taking a random bunch of numbers and seeing what they sound like?

-Here's a app I'm creating that will hopefully let you do such things!
+Here's an app I'm working on that lets you do just that!

 <hr>